 Welcome back to the Renton Teacher Academy at Renton High School!
 Although many of us have already spent some quality time together at the Summer Academy, it always feels like a fresh start when I prepare for my official first day of school each Fall.
 I love this time of year.
 I love the Renton Teacher Academy and the way this program transform lives.
 And I love being a teacher.
 As far as I am concerned–and I will admit my bias–there is no higher calling, and I take my calling seriously.
 I am honored to be a part of your challenging and rewarding journey as you discover your “calling.”

 High expectations and immediate building of supportive relationships are fostered in the RWT course.
 A course syllabus will need to be completed, with a student form indicating the student has read and understood the most important sections.
+For example:

 ✓ Grading will be a combination of daily assignments, individual and group projects, test grades, and field experience.